openstack/rally/doc/source/verification/overview.rst

   automatically.
 * **Launching verifiers**.
 Launchers of specific tools don't always contain all required features, Rally team tries to fix this omission.
-Verification Component support some of them like expected failures, the list of tests to skip, a list of tests to launch, re-running previous verification or just failed tests from it and so on.
+Verification Component supports some of them like expected failures, a list of tests to skip, a list of tests to launch, re-running previous verification or just failed tests from it and so on.
 Btw, all verification runs arguments are stored in the database.